Y0GAAAA/gmailnator-server/README.md

 ### Gmailnator server

-A local http server built with rocket that offers large interoperability for people wanting to use gmailnator in a programming language other than Rust.
+A local http server built with rocket that offers great interoperability.

 ### Background :